 I left the event feeling energised and more connected with the business community in Maidenhead.

 Forming the habit

 The trick is to keep the momentum going by making sure that I make the time for getting out, away from my office and having coffee or lunch once a week with other business people in Maidenhead and the surrounding area.
 And that’s the hard part, right?
-As small business-owners, we are time-starved and face-to-face networking is the first thing to drop of the schedule when we’re busy, even though its benefits far outweigh the time investment.
+As small business owners, we are time-starved and face-to-face networking is the first thing to drop off the schedule when we’re busy, even though its benefits far outweigh the time investment.

 To make sure that I am walking the talk, Avidmode has just joined the local Chamber of Commerce.
 I am looking forward to networking events in April and beyond.

 We’ve been living and working in Maidenhead for over two years now, doesn’t time fly?